 “I test a lot of things to refine my SEO expertise.
 Should your brand be in your title tags?
-Are internal anchor text worthwhile to still do in 2019 to move rankings?
-What happens when you purchase fake social "signals" -- do you see an increase in organic traffic?” says Pan.
+Is internal anchor text worthwhile to still do in 2020 to move rankings?
+What happens when you purchase fake social "signals" — do you see an increase in organic traffic?” says Pan.

 Based on Braden’s, Aja’s, and Victor’s stories, becoming an SEO expert doesn’t mean you have to start and finish your career as an SEO.
-Pivoting from one role to an SEO role and developing your expertise from then on is entirely possible -- you just need to be willing to learn and adapt.
+Pivoting from one role to an SEO role and developing your expertise from then on is entirely possible — you just need to be willing to learn and adapt.

 Originally published Mar 25, 2020 4:00:00 PM, updated March 26 2020